Compare other products

 What is a credit score?

-You can check your credit score for free with Finder.
+You can find your credit score for free through Finder, which we get using Experian.

 What is an "average" credit score?

 What constitutes an "average" score will depend on the credit rating agency.
-We've highlighted the average scores for each credit rating agency.
+Here are the average scores for each credit rating agency.

 What's the minimum credit score required to get a personal loan in Australia?